 Last summer, I read the first two books in the Memoirs of Lady Trent series.
 This year, I plan to read the third one, Voyage of the Basilisk, and continue to follow the adventures of Lady Trent, a famous and respected dragon naturalist.

 I’ll definitely read more books than the ones mentioned above during the following months.
-However, these four are the ones that I most associate with summer.
+However, these four are the ones that I associate the most with summer.

 Are there any types of books that you like to read during summer?
 Tell me in the comments!